Graph Properties

 6 = 6 — Lemma verified!

-Corollary: The sum of degrees in any graph is always even.
-This means the number of vertices with odd degree must be even!
+Key insight: Since the sum of degrees is always even (2|E|), the number of vertices with odd degree must itself be even.
+This simple corollary has surprisingly powerful consequences in combinatorics.

 Connected Components

-A graph can have multiple connected components — groups of vertices where you can reach any vertex from any other within the same group.
-Isolated vertices form their own component!
+A graph can have multiple connected components -- groups of vertices where you can reach any vertex from any other within the same group.
+Isolated vertices form their own component.

 Click two vertices to toggle an edge between them